IcQuackson/Bases-de-Dados--Projeto/README.md

 - **Data Integrity and Validation**: Emphasize data integrity by implementing constraints such as unique constraints and referential integrity to maintain the accuracy and consistency of the supermarket data.

+- **Indexes**: Indexing over attrbutes and tables in order to speed up each query execution.

 - **Web Application**: Development of simple Web application that connects user interface to Database.

+- ** Multidimensional Model**: Create a star schema in the database with information concerning products and their corresponding replenishments.

+- **Data Analytics Queries**: Write SQL queries that allows me to analyze the total number of replenishments for each category by week day and month using ROLLUP, CUBE, GROUPING SETS instructions and the UNION of GROUP BY clauses.

 ## Installation and Usage